colorado-code-for-communities/contributing/README.md

 * Think small at first.
 If you have a big idea, think of the small steps you, the developers, the designers, and government memebers have to take to make this project a reality and write them down.
 * At the very least, think of ways your idea would benefit the community.

+###If you like to share your thoughts
+* We love people who can share the groups ideals with the community!
+We need people who can blog, tweet, write, anything to get the word out!

+###Anything else?
+* Come to our meetings!